SamaneYaghoobi/tvoccd-SplashScreen/README.md

 # tvoccd-SplashScreen
-Just a splash screen for tvoccd android app
+Just a animated splash screen for tvoccd android app